 As for Mr. Spencer, he is doing very well on his HIV medication regime and is now undectable, so he cannot transmit the virus to others.

 Daily, around the world tens of thousands of people successfully take PrEP without issue or failure.
 This is a fact.
 But, as reported by Poz.com (NEVER, EVER READ THEIR UNMODERATED COMMENTS PAGE!), a Dutch man who was the third person in the world to fail on a PrEP regime, was not due to drug resistance.
-His case has puzzled experts because the only two cases of PrEP failure documented at the time, and the three others that followed, all involved rare drug-resistant strains of the virus that apparently evaded the two drugs in Truvada.
+His case has puzzled experts because the only two cases of PrEP failure documented at the time, all involved rare drug-resistant strains of the virus that apparently evaded the two drugs in Truvada.
 Researchers are able only to speculate as to how this man could have contracted HIV.
 They theorize that his “remarkably high” number of sex partners and condomless sex episodes may have contributed to this aberrant outcome.

 Seeking to assuage anxieties that may arise from the news of this case, Hoornenborg, told POZ at CROI, “Internationally, tens of thousands of people are using PrEP.
 And we see that PrEP offers a high degree of protection against HIV.
 It’s not 100 percent.
 So we’ll have to acknowledge that.
 It also doesn’t protect against STDs.
 So we think it’s clever to combine different prevention methods—PrEP being one of them, condoms and other risk-reducing behaviors being other ones.”
 Researchers estimate that PrEP reduces the risk of HIV by 99 percent when taken daily as prescribed.
 In fact, due to a high level of “dosing forgiveness,” taking just four tablets per week still likely confers maximum protection (although taking PrEP that infrequently is not recommended).
 Now, if you are like most gay males, you or someone you know has claimed that failure on PrEP is very common and that it has happened to you/him or many guys that you/he knows.
 The protocol for taking PrEP is well established.